ga4gh-beacon/beacon-v2/models/yaml/README.md

 The JSON versions of the files serves as the default / referenceable version of the schemas.

-**The schema files in this directory should vnot be edited directly.**
+**The schema files in this directory should not be edited directly.**